rohilsivan/riscv-single-cycle-processor/readme.md

 ## 🚀 How to Use

 ### **1. Open RTL Design Files**
-All main CPU modules are in the `rtl/` folder.
+All main modules are in the `rtl/` folder.

 ### **2. Run Simulation**
 Use a Verilog/SystemVerilog simulator such as **Icarus Verilog**, **Vivado**, or **ModelSim**.